Parastatistics in Interacting Periodic Chains Revealed by Peierls Phase Twists and Shifted Conformal Towers

-where $n_i=\sum_a n_{i,a}$ and $n_{i,a}=\psi^+_{i,a}\psi^-_{i,a}$ are the total and flavor particle density, respectively.
-We note that in analogy to Ref.~\cite{WangHazzard25} a sum over the internal flavor degrees is performed, making the Hamiltonian flavor-blind.
+where $n_i=\sum_a n_{i,a}$ and $n_{i,a}=\psi^+_{i,a}\psi^-_{i,a}$ are the total and flavor particle densities, respectively.
+We note that in analogy to Ref.~\cite{WangHazzard25}, a sum over the internal flavor degrees is performed, making the Hamiltonian flavor-blind.
 In contrast to Ref.~\cite{WangHazzard25}, we do include an explicit interaction term which is allowed to be long range for the general discussion below.
-In the specific examples considered at the end of this letter, the interaction will be limited to nearest-neighbors only.
+In the specific examples considered at the end of this letter, the interaction will be limited to nearest neighbors only.
 For a single mode, we denote the number of possible states with $n$ particles by $d_n$ \cite{WangHazzardSM}.
+The factorization theorem and the OBC and PBC degeneracy rules discussed below are general consequences of the quadratic $R$ algebra together with the flavor-blind form of the Hamiltonian; they do not rely on integrability.

-\emph{Hilbert space structure}---The first important point to realize is that for flavor-blind Hamiltonians such as Eq.~\eqref{Ham} the Hilbert space factorizes.\\ {\bf Factorization theorem:} We can always write the local Hilbert space at site $i$ as
+\emph{Hilbert space structure}---The first important point is that for \ds{flavor-blind Hamiltonians} of the form \eqref{Ham}, with operators satisfying the algebra \eqref{comm}, the Hilbert space factorizes.\\ {\bf Factorization theorem:} \js{At each lattice site $i$, the local Hilbert space admits a decomposition using the basis states $|n_i\rangle$ of the local density operator $n_i=\sum_a\psi^+_{i,a}\psi^-_{i,a}$ as